anthonyzhang1/My-Photo-Website/README.md

 # My Photo Website
-My Photo Website is a photo sharing website similar to Imgur, but with fewer features.
+My Photo Website is a photo sharing website similar to Imgur, but with fewer features.\
+You can register for an account, view other people's images, upload your own images, and comment on images.\
+You may also search for images with a matching title or description.

 This application uses MySQL, Express, and Handlebars.
 MySQL is the database, Express is the backend, and Handlebars is used for the frontend.\
 You will need MySQL and NodeJS to run the server.